We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Is your ring made of the type of metal where beads can be added?

-- Are you interested in a solution that’s more permanent than other options like ring guards or spring inserts?
+- Are you interested in a solution that’s more permanent than alternatives like ring guards or spring inserts?

 Fortunately, the beads can be removed if you learn they aren’t the right fit for you, so it’s a reversible decision.

-While the most effective solution to a ring that won’t stop spinning is resizing your ring, if this isn’t possible for any number of reasons, ring sizing beads are worth it.
+While the most effective solution is resizing your ring, if this isn’t possible for any number of reasons, ring sizing beads are worth it.